bukarinevg/servers-monitoring/README.md

 ## Installation

 1. Clone the repository.
-2. Run the following command to build the docker image and start the containers:
+2. Run the following command to build the docker image and start the containers(`http://localhost:8080/`):
 ```bash
     docker-compose up --build
 ```